stone-zeng/stone-zeng.site/_posts/2020-08-28-modular-tensor-category.md

 ![hexagon-equation](/images/category-theory/hexagon-equation.svg){:.invert}{:.tikz-cd}{:style="max-width: 540px;"}

-In the string diagram, $\sigma$ and its inverse can be visualized as
+In the graphical notation, $\sigma$ and its inverse can be visualized as

 ![sigma](/images/category-theory/sigma.svg){:.invert}{:style="max-width: 480px;"}